fieldtrip/website/tutorial/plotting.md

 {% include image src="/assets/img/tutorial/plotting/fig34.png" %}

-If you enable the camera toolbar (menu option "view", "camera toolbar") you have more options for controlling the 3-dimensional rendering, e.g. change perspective, change the position of the light (used for relection and shadows).
+If you enable the camera toolbar (menu option "view", "camera toolbar") you have more options for controlling the 3-dimensional rendering, e.g., change perspective, change the position of the light (used for relection and shadows).

 As with the channel-level multiplots, you can change the colormap that maps the functional values on the colors.